Curry In A Hurry

 When I got the second Bollywood Burger, I didn't give City Market advanced notice of my arrival.
 I simply got it as a to-go order like I would from anywhere else.
 In calling it in, I simply stated that I wanted the burger.
 I didn't make any special requests, for I wanted the burger as the deli intended it.
 This time around, the cooks at City Market got it right.
 The meat was cooked "well done," although red specks were present inside of it.
 Seasoned with spices that I'm unfamiliar with, the ground beef had a pleasantly sour flavor that appealed to me.
 Along with cheese, pickles and a tomato slice within a run-of-the-mill bun, the Bollywood Burger turned out well.
 Although I won't put it among the top places in Memphis for burgers, City Market has one that's worthy of an occasional visit.
 Of course, I'll have to remember not to get anything special with it.

-SIDE NOTE: I want to thank the deli’s owners for treating me to another burger, which was something that they didn’t have to do.
+SIDE NOTE: I want to thank the deli’s owners for treating me to another burger, something that they didn’t have to do.
 Most restaurants would have blown it off, but obviously the folks at City Market care about its reputation.

 From my recent visits to City Market, my overall impression is positive.
 Although the competency of the kitchen staff is questionable, the deli serves good food at affordable prices.
 Compared to other Memphis restaurants serving Indian food, City Market holds its own in terms of quality and affordability.
 For those who work and/or live in Downtown Memphis, City Market is a decent alternative for those seeking something different.
 As long as expectations aren't high, most will not find disappointment in what they get from the grocery/deli.
 I like it, and I believe others will too.